jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

     additionally set the `ssl-keystore-password` and
     `ssl-truststore-password` properties.

-8. (SSL) Optionally, configure the VMware GemFire components that should be enabled with SSL using the `ssl-enabled-components` property (e.g. `locator` and `server` for client/server and Locator connections).
+8. (SSL) Optionally, configure the [vmware-gemfire-name] components that should be enabled with SSL using the `ssl-enabled-components` property (e.g. `locator` and `server` for client/server and Locator connections).